-The Graduate Coordinator advises to all newly admitted students and continues to do so until the student is ready to seek a faculty member to serve as advisor to their BIO 591 project (below).
-Thus, the coordinator handles early questions about degree requirements, courses, and other guidance.
-The Coordinator also keeps student records and paperwork related to program admission, candidacy, and degree completion.
-The coordinator is also an ex officio member of all Graduate Committees and it is their responsibility to attend BIO 591 seminars in a non-voting capacity.
-They may also serve as an advising and voting member of a Graduate Committee in instances where their area of expertise is warranted.
+The Graduate Coordinator advises all newly admitted students and continues to do so until the student is ready to seek a faculty member to serve as Advisor to their BIO 591 project.
+Thus, the Coordinator handles early questions about degree requirements, courses, and other guidance.
+Coordinators also keep student records and paperwork related to admission, candidacy, and degree completion.
+The Coordinator is also an ex officio member of all Graduate Committees and it is their responsibility to attend BIO 591 seminars in a non-voting capacity.
+They may also serve as an advising and voting member of a Graduate Committee when warranted.